Courtroom 600: A Virtual Reality Encounter with Evidence of the Holocaust

 Next Step: Prototyping

 In fact, recent reports indicate that broad cultural knowledge of the Holocaust in the U.S. may be in decline among younger generations even as misinformation and outright denial of historical facts—including the evidence presented at Nuremberg—continue to proliferate online.
 Courtroom 600 aims to engage 18- to 34-year-olds who are among the 65% percent of U.S. adults who play video games.
 Complex interrelated narratives that unfold across time and space, while demanding skills acquisition and mastery, are not only core features of the proposed Courtroom 600 experience, they are also common and highly valued aspects of games.
-Leveraging these points of overlap, the project team is developing a working prototype of an initial module.
-Based on the prosecution at Nuremberg of Alfred Rosenberg, the prototype prompts learners to think about the relationships among ideology, (in)action, and personal responsibility as they explore trial materials in conjunction with later evidence, such as survivor testimonies and recovered objects of occupation, related to the Holocaust as perpetrated and experienced in the Occupied Eastern Territories (specifically the area under the Reichskommissariat Ukraine).
-Planned future modules will focus, broadly speaking, on state and cultural propaganda, women’s roles in the IMT, and the legal and civic apparatus of oppression.
+Leveraging these points of overlap, the project team plans to develop a working prototype of an initial module.
+This first module takes as its subject the Holocaust as perpetuated and experienced in the Occupied Eastern Territories, particularly the area under the Reichskommissariat Ukraine.
+The module’s primary sources will include IMT documentation pivotal to the conviction at Nuremberg of Alfred Rosenberg, whose positions included Reich Minister for the Occupied Eastern Territories, and, in 1947-48, defendants in the “Einsatzgruppen trial” (USA v.
+Otto Ohlendorf, et al.) as well as material collected in later periods, such as survivors’ oral histories and recovered artifacts.
+Module topics will include Germanization, forced labor, resource extraction and mobile killing units as well as Jewish resistance, modes of cultural survivance, escape, and contemporary efforts to understand the spatial dimensions of this history through GIS mapping projects.

 Research with Broad Implications for Digital Public Humanities